 Sue is the director of the Middle Schools Program at the Bank Street College of Education.
 She has extensive experience as a Staff Developer in the New York City Public Schools.
 She has also worked as a curriculum development specialist for the Office of the Manhattan High Schools Superintendent.
 Dr. Ruskin-Mayher began her career in education as a junior high school English Language Arts and Social Studies teacher at Junior High School 118 in the Bronx.

-Marisa Zalabak has been a professional actress and teacher of arts-in-education programs for 30 years.
-She has worked with Childrenʼs Aid Society, The 52nd Street Project, The Writers Theater, New Dramatists, Circle Repertory, The Public Theater, Fuller Young Peopleʼs Theater, La Fabricca, and Non-Traditional Employment for Women in New York, Minneapolis, and Europe.
-Marisa holds a degree in Theater and Educational Studies, has studied theater, applied performance, dance, and music, Mindfulness-Based Stress Reduction, has multiple certifications in exercise and fitness, and has served as a speaker for the Anti-Violence Project in New York City.
+Marisa is a member of NSCC's consulting faculty.
+She is an Educational Psychologist, Teaching Artist, Curriculum Developer, and Director of Open Channel Education.
+A professional actress and teacher of arts-in-education for more than 30 years, she has worked with New York City Public Schools, Childrenʼs Aid Society, The 52nd Street Project, The Writers Theater, New Dramatists, Circle Repertory Theatre, The Public Theater, Fuller Young Peopleʼs Theater, and Non-Traditional Employment for Women.
+Marisa also holds a degree in Theater and Education as well as certifications in Mindfulness-Based Stress Reduction and wellness.
+As an community activist she has served as a public school advocate and as speaker for the Anti-Violence Project in New York City.